Migrating Monolith to Microservice Architecture – the Path

 Gradually Migrate to Macroservices

-Once we have UI Proxy we can start decomposing the Monolith.
-First we can select a component group that does not have any outbound dependencies.
-In our case it is accounting.
-Proxy now redirects all calls to accounting service.
-Other component groups, that depend on accounting, also redirect their calls to the service.
+Once we have UI Proxy, we can start decomposing the Monolith.
+First, we can select a component group that does not have any outbound dependencies.
+In our case, it is accounting.
+The proxy now redirects all calls to the accounting service.
+Other component groups that depend on accounting also redirect their calls to the service.

 Decompose to accounting service.

-Next component group to decompose is warehouse.
-It does not have any outbound dependencies on the rest of monolith.
-It only depends on accounting service, this is exactly what we are looking for.
-Building dependencies from a service back to the monolith is very undesirable thing to do.
+Next component group to decompose is the warehouse.
+It does not have any outbound dependencies on the rest of the monolith.
+It only depends on the accounting service; this is exactly what we are looking for.
+Building dependencies from a service back to the monolith is a very undesirable thing to do.

 Decompose to warehouse service.

-Next is supplychain component group.
-It does not have any dependencies on the monolith so we can migrate it to a service.
+Next is the supplychain component group.
+It does not have any dependencies on the monolith, so we can migrate it to a service.
 This is where we are now.

 Decompose to supplychain service.

-Moving along and migrating travel component group into a service.
+Moving along and migrating the travel component group into a service.

 Decompose to travel service.